Biomathsys/MassChargeCuration/README.md

 ► Getting started with MassChargeCuration
 ----------------------------

+To use this module, you need to have Python 3.8 or later to be installed.

-Requires Microsoft Research's Z3 to run.
+This also requires Microsoft Research's Z3 to run.
 You can download it from https://github.com/Z3Prover/z3.

 In order to use this module, you need to install it first, e.g. by running `pip install -e .` in the folder you downloaded this repository to.